Building Code Failures on Construction and Renovation Projects

 - Inadequate or Missing Fire Blocking: It is very important that fire blocking codes are followed as they help slow the spread of smoke and flames in the event of a fire.
 This means cutting off the concealed draft openings between all horizontal and vertical cavities, which keeps them separate from each other.
 Unfortunately, framers sometimes miss openings that should be blocked, increasing the risk of a fire.

-There are countless other building code violations that can jeopardize the safety of a construction project.
+There are countless other building code violations that can jeopardize the safety of a project.
 They include violations of plumbing codes, electrical codes, energy codes, life safety codes, deck building codes, and mechanical or fuel gas systems.

 Liability for Building Code Failure Injuries on a Construction Project